English and Literacy

 General Information (useful information for Parents)

 - In order to be successful in your English Literature GCSE you should revise themes in each text; key characters, language devices, structural features, and think about how and why they are used.
 Revise the context within which the texts are set.
-Learn and revise key quotations.
+Learn and revise key quotations that support your ideas about themes and characters.

-- Use the knowledge organisers and notes from lessons to revise for your exam.
-Practice exam questions, are available here (Exam questions attached) or from your teacher.
+- To revise for the exam, you could use the knowledge organisers and notes from lessons to revise for your exam.
+Practice exam questions are available below or from your teacher.
 Use Educake to set yourself tests to revise topics and texts.

 Personal Learning Checklist | see below for PLC for each subject area |